-This indicator was used in determining the 2018 distinction designation for campuses and districts.
-For a detailed explanation of distinction designations, see Chapter 6 of the 2018 Accountability Manual.
+These indicators were used in determining the 2019 distinction designations for campuses.
+For a detailed explanation of distinction designations, see Chapter 6 of the 2019 Accountability Manual.
 (Data source: The College Board, The International Baccalaureate Organization, and TSDS PEIMS 40110)